-We are attention brokers
+We are Attention Brokers

 As video producers, we make our living trying to capture people’s attention.
 Attention is the currency, and we are the brokers.
 Every time we conceptualize that TV commercial, upload that video or post on Instagram we are hoping to capture the attention of our target audience.
 How many of them will view, like, share?
 How many of them will convert?

 Sorry to be so mercantile, but video production is expensive.
 If there’s no ROI then your client has very little reason to invest.
-Even non-profits have to connect their message to the proper audience to insure their longevity.
+Even non-profits have to connect their message to the proper audience to ensure their longevity.